Ch. 7 The Interview, 12th-Eng

 3. What do you understand by the expression ‘thumbprints on his windpipe’?

 Ans.
-It means to force somebody to act according not to his wish.
+It means to force somebody to act according to his wish.
 Saul Below was an American writer.
 He was himself interviewed on many occasions.
 But he did not like being interviewed.
-He thought it is an assault on man's privacy.
+He thought it was an assault on man's privacy.

 4. What does the writer say about the importance of the interview?